 Nomura hires Natarajan to head Indian ECM.
 (People)

-Nomura tapped Mahesh Natarajan to head its equity capital markets business in India, a top-level investment banking hire that comes when dealmaking is going through a turbulent phase, Reuters
+Nomura tapped Mahesh Natarajan to head its equity capital markets business in India, a top-level investment banking hire that comes when dealmaking is going through a turbulent phase, Reuters reported.

 Natarajan currently heads the equity capital markets - including initial public offerings and block deals - for Nomura's domestic rival ICICI Securities and has spent nearly 17 years with the firm.